FormulaMonks/contest/README.markdown

 License
 -------

-Copyright (c) 2009 Damian Janowski for Citrusbyte
+Copyright (c) 2009 Damian Janowski and Michel Martens for Citrusbyte

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation